EFForg/apkeep/USAGE-google-play.md

 apkeep -a com.instagram.android -d google-play -o device=cloudbook,locale=es_MX -u 'someone@gmail.com' -p somepass .
 ```

 If you prefer not to provide your credentials on the command line, you can specify them in a config file named `apkeep.ini`.
 This config file may have to be created, and must be located in the system config directory under the subpath `apkeep`.
 Usually on Linux systems this will be `~/.config/apkeep/apkeep.ini`.
-In this file specify your username and/or usesrname:
+In this file specify your username and/or password:

 ```ini
 [google]